 Best Bicycle Routes #9Hessen Railway (Germany)

 The Hessen Railway – Start your trip at Hanau, where the Brothers Grimm were born, and bear in mind the fairytales they wrote as you enter the Wetterau district.
 You will pass by Vogelsberg nature reserve, the charming town of Lauterbach and a cluster of palaces in Ortenburg.
 Imagine how the Holy Roman Emperor, Frederick I, first lived as you walk around in the ruins of Gelnhausen and relish the riverside meadows and Hessian Hills while going through Spessart.
-The entire ride is mostly smooth, with some ascent and descent, and will take 245 kilometres to finish.
+The entire ride is mostly smooth, with some ascent and descent, and will take 245 kilometers to finish.

 These highly-rated cycling routes are among the most-loved in Europe.
 You, too, can enjoy the continent’s treasures as you bike your way along towns and offbeat paths.
 Don’t lose your way, and don’t forget a souvenir.
 Take a postcard-worthy picture of your favourite stops and keep them as a reminder of your adventures.

 Discover more: If you want to find out a bit more about non-cycle related travel in Europe, take a look at these Top 10 Travel Destinations…